 2. Pillar candles

-Pillar candles are large and cylindrical, and are often used to symbolize Jesus or the Holy Spirit.
+Pillar candles are large and cylindrical, and are often used to symbolise Jesus or the Holy Spirit.
 They are often used in front of the church or on the altar.

 3. Tapered spiral candles